maegatro/Happy_Home_Hub/README.md

 # Happy Home Hub

-Happy Home Hub is an ios app created with Flutter.
+Happy Home Hub is a mobile app created with Flutter and Dart.

 Happy Home Hub suggestes fun activities that keeep you entertained at home.